SpaceFace15/frugal-u-docs/README.md

 ## Introduction
 Welcome to the official API documentation for **Frugal U**, a mobile-first budgeting app built to help college students take control of their finances.

-APIs can hard to understand and implement even for devs who have been working with APIs for over a decade.
+APIs can be hard to understand and implement even for devs who have been working with APIs for over a decade.
 You've probably used APIs and not even realized it.
-Everytime you go onto a website like [Youtube](https://www.youtube.com/) or [Google](https://www.google.com/) you're using an API to load that web page.
+Every time you go onto a website like [Youtube](https://www.youtube.com/) or [Google](https://www.google.com/), you're using an API to load that web page.
 If you've ever gotten a 404 page error when you try to connect to a page, that's actually a common error code for APIs everywhere.
 So, before we get into how to use Frugal U's Resources API, let's talk about what an API actually is.

-<h2>If you're already well versed on APIs Click "Overview of the API" on the sidebar to jump to the first section of this documentation.<h2>
+<h2>If you're already well-versed on APIs click "Overview of the API" on the sidebar to jump to the first section of this documentation.<h2>

 ### **What is an API?**

-An [API](https://en.wikipedia.org/wiki/API) or a (Application Programming Interface) is essentially a set of rules or protocols that allow different software systems or applications to communicate with each other.
+An [API](https://en.wikipedia.org/wiki/API) or an Application Programming Interface is essentially a set of rules or protocols that allow different software systems or applications to communicate with each other.
 It defines the methods and data formats that the systems can use to request and exchange information.
 You can think of it like a waiter at a restaurant: the waiter takes your order (request) and brings it to the kitchen (the system), which processes it (action) and brings the food back (response).

 ### **An API typically includes**